 - Sift and pack sand into mold sections, core boxes, and pattern contours, using hand or pneumatic ramming tools.

-What a Foundry Mold & Coremaker Should Know
+Things a Foundry Mold & Coremaker Should Know How to Do

 Below is a list of the skills most Foundry Mold and Coremakers say are important on the job.